Accessibility Tools

 Patient Transports/Return Transports/Transfers

-Patient transport 100%, return transport up to a maximum amount of 250,000 Euro per insured event, transfer in case of death up to a maximum amount of 10,000 Euro
+Patient transportation 100%, return transport and transfer in case of death up to 5,000 Euro (continental) and 10,000 Euro (intercontinental)

-Patient transport 100%, return transport up to a maximum amount of 250,000 Euro per insured event, transfer in case of death up to a maximum amount of 10,000 Euro
+Patient transportation 100%, return transport and transfer in case of death up to 5,000 Euro (continental) and 10,000 Euro (intercontinental)

 Legal Expenses Insurance for Patients